-8. When the fallacious promises of Calonne led to an over-subscription of the first loan, an important figure exclaimed, "I knew that Calonne would rescue the state, but I would never had imagined that he would succeed so quickly"
+8. When the fallacious promises of Calonne led to an over-subscription overdraft? of on the first loan, an important figure exclaimed, "I knew that Calonne would rescue the state, but I would never had have imagined that he would succeed so quickly"